 Even if you don’t blog, I can highly recommend writing down some thoughts on what family life is like for you at this point in time, then come back to it at this time next year and see how things are going.

-In 2016 this is the ages and stages we are at:
+In 2017 these are the ages and stages we are at:

 The easier parts